dylan-harper/county_metrics/README.md

 4. Run `pip3 install -r requirements.txt`
 5. Run `export FLASK_APP=app` and `export FLASK_ENV=development`
 6. You may need to install Flask-SQLAlchemy, Marshmallow, and some other dependencies independently
 7. To use the app, run `python3 app.py` in CL and query with curl or Postman requests.
-See the tests or the below docs for templates of good/bad requests.
+See the tests and the below docs for templates of good/bad requests.

 ---